ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

  * ``library/LIB.toml``: Description of a piece shape library, for a library named ``LIB``.
 See :doc:`shapelibs`.

-These files are all in TOML format.
+These ``.toml`` files are all in TOML format.
 TOML ia an INI-file-like format designed for human editing and flexibility.
 See the `TOML documentation <https://toml.io/en/>`_ for information about the syntax.

 The TOML specification has confusing terminology.
 In this manual we use "dictionary" (or "dict") for a mapping from (string) keys to values (what TOML calls a "table").
 "Array" is an array or list of (more or less similar) values.

-Any other files which might be present in the zipfile are ignored.
+Any unrecognised files which might be present in the zipfile are ignored.
 (Future versions of Otter might define a meaning for them.)

 Character set and case-sensitivity
 ``````````````````````````````````